CMSgov/bcda-app/README.md

 ## **Run Tests**

-**Prerequisite**: Before running the tests and produce test metrics, you must complete the `Build Images` step from `Start the API` section.
+**Prerequisite**: Before running the tests and producing test metrics, you must complete the `Build Images` step from `Start the API` section.

 ### **1. Seed The Database**
 Spin up the Postgres container & run migrations: